azimuttapp/azimutt/libs/serde-aml/docs/properties.md

 Here is an example: `{color: red, pii: true}`

-Keys are [identifiers](./identifier.md) and values can have several form:
+Keys are [identifiers](./identifier.md) and values can have several forms:

 - boolean, ex: `{pii: true}`
 - number, ex: `{size: 12}`